Our History

 The church still stands in the community as a beacon of hope for all to see and hear.
 Truly, the church is a testimony of a “gentle shower of divine grace.”
 To God be the Glory.

-–Taken from Ch.
-32 of “A Gentler Shower of Divine Grace” by Roger Williams
+Taken from Chapter 32 of “A Gentle Shower of Divine Grace” by Roger Williams